jensb/iphoto2xmp/README.md

 # iphoto2xmp
 Export an Apple iPhoto image library to a new directory (using hardlinks) with all metadata saved in XMP sidecar files.
-Useful if you do not want your iPhoto library moved to a cloud-centric Photos app with less features.
+This is useful if you do not want your iPhoto library moved to a cloud-centric Photos app with less features.
+XML sidecar files are used by many asset management tools, e.g. Adobe Lightroom, Photoshop and so on - so the result should be editable and useful in a lot of different tools.

 This script will export your Apple iPhoto library to a new directory structure (folders according to iPhoto "Events") using a standard metadata format (XMP sidecar files) wherever possible, so that you can import your image library to a different application (DAM = Digital Asset Management) and keep all your image metadata intact.